mcnayak/TastyBytes_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

 * Load semi-structured data from external stage
 * Incorporate Weather and Geospatial data from Snowflake Marketplace
-* Integrate and deliver multi-tenant tables and views in Snowflake.
 * Build visual, intuitive, and interactive data visualizations powered by live data in Snowflake.

 ### What You’ll Need